-We have seen various situations in which using "transition-based" acceptance is more advantageous, both for practical and theoretical reasons.
+We have seen various situations where "transition-based" acceptance is more advantageous, both for practical and theoretical reasons.
 The following question arises naturally: What are the fundamental differences between "state-based" and "transition-based" models that lead to such contrasting properties?

 \subparagraph{Composition of transitions.} A basic operation at the heart of many reasonings in automata theory is \emph{composition of transitions}.
 If an automaton contains transitions $p \re{a} q$ and $q\re{b} r$, one can go from $p$ to $r$ by reading $ab$, and any ``effect'' of this path should be the result of concatenating the effects of these two transitions.
 That is, a suitable automata model should allow to add the transition $p\re{ab}r$.
 For automata over infinite words, the acceptance of the automaton obtained by adding this transition can only be defined in a sensible way by using a "transition-based" condition.